 - 1. Local governance is very important in our lives, if local subjects remain with the local representatives, then the daily problems of the lives of citizens are resolved at a fast pace and at a low cost. - 2.
 Management of cleanliness, provision of electricity, arrangement of drinking water, registration of birth and death rates, construction and repair of roads, arrangement of cremation ghats etc. - 3.
-The head of the Municipal Corporation. - 4.
-At present, there are one municipal corporations in Delhi.
-The population of Delhi is increasing day by day and their problems too.
-One municipal corporation was able to solve all the problems as efficiently as one municipal corporations are able to do. - 5.
+The head of the Municipal Corporation.
+That time were three - 4.
+That time, there were three municipal corporations in Delhi.
+The population of Delhi is increasing day by day and their problems too. one municipal corporation was not able to solve all the problems as efficiently as s three municipal corporations were able to do. - 5.
 Municipal corporations are not able to solve the problems of the public to the extent that they can, even today the roads remain broken.
-Garbage heaps can be seen somewhere.
-The problem of water, electricity has been solved, but still common citizens have to deal with these two during the summer. - 6.
-Money problem, public awareness, political interference, disproportionate expenditure.
+Garbage heaps. can be seen somewhere.
+The problem of water, electricity has been solved, but still common citizens have to deal with these two during the summer.

-- 7. Yes, if these institutions become autonomous, then the problems of the citizens will be solved quickly and these institutions will also be answerable to the public. - 8.
+- 6. Money problem, public awareness, political interference, disproportionate expenditure. - 7.
+Yes, if these institutions become autonomous, then the problems of the citizens will be solved quickly and these institutions will also be answerable to the public. - 8.
 Political participation of citizens is essential for the success of democracy.
 Only a conscious citizen can make meaningful participation in democracy.
-Only then will the government be accountable - 9.
+Only then will the government be accountable. - 9.
 In many cases, it has been seen that the woman has failed to make her presence felt or the woman or the head of the family takes decisions on the pretext of holding the woman in office. - 10.
-Yes, the Constitution made the reservation of Scheduled Castes and Scheduled Tribes mandatory.
+Yes, the Constitution had made the reservation for Scheduled Castes and You Scheduled Tribes mandatory.
 With this, most of the states made a provision for reservation for backward castes.
-This has brought about a drastic change in the social structure of local bodies, sometimes it creates tension and intensifies the struggle for power.
+This has brought about a drastic change in the social structure of local bodies, sometimes it creates tension and

-Four Marks Answers : (1+1+1+1=4)
+11. Source/ Picture/ Map/ Cartoon Based Answers

-- A) The meaning of decentralization of power: The power reached the masses like Gandhiji wanted.
-The ideology of Gramodaya is an example of decentralization of power.
-Problems at the local level should be solved at the local level - B) Republic means where the head of the state is the representative elected by the public, if local governance is passed on to the local people, then every village will become a republic - C) They should not be short of money. - The public should be aware. - D) This means that the solution of the problems can be done by the representatives of the local public. - The general public has access to it.

-- 1. It means that we are a village and we should rule - 2.
+- A) d) All of the above - B) a) Republic means where the head of the state is the representative elected by the public, if local governance is passed on to the local people, then every village will become a republic - C) d) All of the above - D) a) Mahatma Gandhi - 12.
+1. It means that it is our village and we should rule here - 2.
 Yes, because local representatives can solve local problems well because they are aware of the problems. - 3.
-Sometimes the problems of money have to be faced by many problems due to the intervention of the government in excess of income
+Sometimes the problems of money intervention of the government create problems and expense more than income etc.

-- 1. Local government takes care of local affairs, can solve the day-to-day problems of citizens at a fast and low cost.
-This makes the citizen socially and politically partner - 2.
+- 1. Local government takes care of local affairs, can solve the day-to-day at a problems of citizens at a fast and at a low cost.
+This makes the citizen socially Power Share and politically power sharer. - 2.
 Local governance of villages is called Panchayati Raj.
 There are three levels.
-(Students will answer it at their discretion) - 3.
-Students will answer this with their discretion and with the help of their teacher. - 4.
-Municipal corporation levies many taxes like house tax, water tax, tax on sellers of goods in weekly markets etc. Municipal corporations also receive money by receiving grants from states.
-No, because excess of income is spent and it is too late to receive grants from state governments. - 5.
+(Students will answer it at their own discretion) - 3.
+Students will answer this with their own discretion and with the help of their teacher. - 4.
+Municipal corporation levies many taxes like house tax, water tax, tax on sellers of goods in weekly markets etc. Municipal corporations also receive from states.
+States.
+No, because excess of income is money by receiving grants fem spent and sometime it gets too late to receive grants from state governments. - 5.
 Students will answer this at their own discretion.